Dangerous (book): Release

 The book was released on July 4, 2017 by Dangerous Books, an independent publishing company started by Yiannopoulos in 2017.
-Yiannopoulos released a series of videos targeting the bookstore chain, Barnes & Noble, for declining to stock his book in stores; the book is available for purchase through their website.
+Yiannopoulos released a series of videos targeting the bookstore chain Barnes & Noble for declining to stock his book in stores; the book is available for purchase through their website.

 Around the time of the book's release, advertisements of the book appeared in public metros.
-After complaints of the advertisements, Washington Metro subsequently removed them.
+After complaints about the advertisements, Washington Metro subsequently removed them.
 Meanwhile, in response to complaints, the Chicago Transit Authority responded "CTA cannot prohibit commercial advertising, in this case advertising for the sale of a book by a political person, based simply on that person’s political viewpoint."

 Case against Simon & Schuster

 In July 2017, Yiannopoulos filed a $10 million lawsuit against Simon and Schuster, alleging breach of contract.

 In January 2018, Yiannopoulos's lawyer, Jeffrey Weingart, submitted Court documents announcing that there had been "a breakdown" in his relationship with Yiannopoulos due to "irreconcilable differences."
 Several days later, Yiannopoulos released a statement saying that although Weingart's law firm had served as "excellent litigators," he would represent himself against Simon & Schuster.
 Yiannopoulos explained that because Simon & Schuster had "demanded that virtually all of the documents in this lawsuit remain confidential, and had them classified attorney’s eyes only", it had not been possible for him to "see what has been said about me and my book in my own lawsuit."
 Yiannopoulos believed that by serving as his own attorney he would be allowed to see that material.

-While attending a court hearing in January 2018, Yiannopoulos argued that confidential documents, which had not been disclosed to him by Simon & Schuster were "absolutely essential for me to properly assess my own case".
+While attending a court hearing in January 2018, Yiannopoulos argued that confidential documents which had not been disclosed to him by Simon & Schuster were "absolutely essential for me to properly assess my own case".
 The presiding judge, Justice Barry Ostrager, disagreed and ruled that they contained "proprietary financial information" and said the documents had "nothing whatsoever to do with the substantive merits of your case".
 Justice Ostrager explained the process that Yiannopoulos needed to follow in order to raise a dispute with a view to obtaining access to the documents.

 In papers filed on 20 February 2018 with the New York supreme court, Yiannopoulos and Simon & Schuster requested that the case be dismissed "without costs or fees to either party".
 Simon & Schuster later issued a statement stating: "We are pleased that Mr Yiannopoulos' lawsuit has been withdrawn.
 We stand by our decision to terminate the publication of Mr Yiannopoulos’ book."
-Yiannopoulos described ending the law suit as a "tough decision" but the "right one".
+Yiannopoulos described ending the lawsuit as a "tough decision" but the "right one".
 Yiannopoulos justified his decision, by arguing that "it was always going to be hard to prove damages, as anyone who has ever hired a 'damages expert' will know.
 I don’t want to spend all the money I made from my book, and the next two years of my life, on a lawsuit."